Benjamin Burge

 R v.
 PS (Lincoln Crown Court)

-Client charged with aggravated arson in relation to a care home.
-Ben persuaded the court to impose a conditional discharge due to his client’s health conditions.
+Representing a vulnerable defendant charged with aggravated arson in relation to a care home, Ben persuaded the court to impose a conditional charge due to his client’s health and personal circumstances.

 R v.
 B (Maidstone Crown Court)

-Ben acted for a client charged with numerous counts of PWITS (Class A).
-After discussions with the Crown, the trial proceeded on one count and they were acquitted.
+Ben acted for a client charged with numerous counts of supplying class A drugs.
+After discussions with the Crown, the case proceeded on a single count and his client was ultimately acquitted.

 R v.
 G (Croydon Crown Court)